-Clay Roofing Tile
+Clay Roofing Tiles

-A good choice for homes with a southwestern, Italian, or Spanish Mission design, or even for homes with a modern, clean look.
+Clay roofing tiles are good choice for homes with a southwestern, Italian, or Spanish Mission design, or even for homes with a modern, clean look.
 Clay tile is most often thought of in the traditional “S” or “Spanish” tile look but clay can now be made in several other patterns as well.

-It has essentially all of the upsides of clay tile but with the added advantage of being available in an even greater number of styles including traditional clay, slate, and even wood shake!
+Concrete roof tiles have essentially all of the upsides of clay tile but with the added advantage of being available in an even greater number of styles including traditional clay, slate, and even wood shake!
 It is ideal for communities with appearance codes because it has such a wide range of appearance options.

-Metal roofs are very lightweight, weighing about one quarter as much as tile roofs and nearly half as much as asphalt shingles.
+Metal roofing is very lightweight, weighing about one quarter as much as tile roofs and nearly half as much as asphalt shingles.
 Metal roofing is generally more expensive than asphalt roofing, but cheaper than tile or slate roofing.
 It has a long life and can even lower heating and cooling costs because it reflects heat from the sun.
 If properly installed a metal roof will usually last as long as the house with manufacturer warranties often lasting 50 years.